 Personal Safety Issues

 It’s best not to backpack alone, but if you must, be sure that you have told park rangers and friends where you’ll be and how long you’ll be gone.
-Don’t leave the parking lot without the following gear: a compass, topographical maps, a first-aid kit, bug repellent, toilet paper, a headlamp, matches, a knife, food supplies, a bear-resistant food container (required in Grand Teton) if your campsite doesn’t have a bear pole, bear spray, as well as a tent, a stove, and a sleeping bag.
+Don’t leave the parking lot without the following gear: a compass, topographical maps, a first-aid kit, bug repellent, toilet paper, a headlamp, matches, a knife, food supplies, a bear-resistant food container if your campsite doesn’t have a bear pole, bear spray, as well as a tent, a stove, and a sleeping bag.
 At this altitude, sunscreen and sunglasses with UV protection are also wise.
 You’ll also need water treatment pills or a good water filter, because that seemingly clear stream could be filled with parasites that are likely to cause intestinal disorders.
 If you don’t have either, bring water to a boil before you drink it.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.